peterpeterparker/daviddalbusco.com/src/blog/firebase-storage-gotchas.md

 await ref.put(data);
 ```

-Once the storage files ordered in that structure, we would then be able to define a rule like the following which would only allow users to write and read data in their respective folder of the storage:
+Once the storage files ordered in that structure, we are then be able to define a rule like the following which only allows users to write and read data in their respective folder of the storage:

 ```javascript
 rules_version = '2';